 How to Protect Yourself From Ransomware

 - Update your operating system – You’d be surprised just how simple it can be to keep yourself safe.
-Most viruses look for known exploits or vulnerabilities in operating systems such as Windows.
+Most viruses look for known exploits or vulnerabilities in otherwise secure operating systems such as Windows.
 By keeping your system up-to-date, you should be safe from these attacks.

 - Back up your files – And back up the backups, too.
 Never leave yourself in a position where you only have one copy of vital files, stored locally on your computer.
 If you were victim of a ransomware virus, you’d be left utterly vulnerable.
 Instead, keep important files backed up in cloud storage, plus stored on an external hard drive.